MAttila42/CSharp/README.md

 - `src/` - Contains the source code for the project.
 Additional project directories should be added here.
 - `tests/` - Contains the xUnit test code for the project.
 - `docs/` - Contains the [documentation](docs/documentation) for the project.
-- Consider following [this gist](https://gist.github.com/davidfowl/ed7564297c61fe9ab814) when creating additionel directories.
+- Consider following [this gist](https://gist.github.com/davidfowl/ed7564297c61fe9ab814) when creating additional directories.

 ## Config